Fattimo/hear-a-tale-awakening/README.md

 ### Known Bugs

-* User interface on mobile (vertical) needs improvement.
+* User interface on mobile in portrait mode needs improvement.
-* Help screen images are low resolution
+* Images on tutorial screens are low resolution